UlysseusCitiesMD

 • Once the basic structure of the city is set, the “smart” aspect needs to be developed.

-• 3 modules, offered by USE and TUKE in a hybrid format (on-site, online):
+• 3 modules, offered by University of Seville (Spain) and Technical University of Košice (Slovakia) in a hybrid format (on-site, online):

 • A common Optimization and Digitalization of Smart Cities (15 ECTS, semester 2, compulsory).